-Adhesive Tapes include products made of a material film coated on one or both sides with adhesive and is used for binding or insulating.
-Product types include transparent tape, duct tape, packing tape, electrical tape, and masking tape.
+Products made of a material film coated on one or both sides with adhesive and is used for binding or insulating.
+Includes, but is not limited to, masking tape, duct tape, packing tape, and clear tape.
+Does not include adhesives or glue.